dimsmol/valid/Readme.md

 ### options

-* debug - perform validation in debug mode, false by default
+* isDebug - perform validation in debug mode, false by default
 * stopOnFirstError - wether to collect all errors or stop on first one, true by default
+* errors:
 	* needValidator - include failed validator into error object or not, false by default
 	* needValidatorInfo - include validator internal info into error object or not, false by default
 	* needMessage - include validator generated message into error object or not, false by default
+* warnings:
+	* the same subitems as for "errors"

 ### return value properties